dimedis-gmbh/user-activity-monitoring/README.md

 ```

 > [!NOTE]
-> You won't get any results or an error about the missing log table because nobody is delivering messages yet.
+> You won't get any results or you will get an error about the missing log table.
+> This is expected because nobody is delivering messages yet.
 > But you have learned how to query the database.

 ## Set up Log Forwarding (Sender Side)

 On your fleet of machines, forward relevant logs from the systemd journal to your central Vector server.
+You will also use Vector for the log collection and forwarding.

 ### Install Vector